Martin-Andonov/Hacktues_9/README.md

 Note: ResQMe is an anonymous web-based application, and no login is required.
 Simply connect to the ResQMe website or PWA app to start using our app immediately.

-## Conclusion

-ResQMe is a reliable tool for disaster response, enabling us to quickly locate and assist those in need during a crisis.
-We leverage cutting-edge technologies and best practices to provide efficient and dependable service to our users.
-Thank you for selecting ResQMe for your disaster response needs.

 ## Authors

 - [@SashoJoto](https://github.com/SashoJoto)